 For clinical trials to be successful, willing participants are needed.
 Participants help further medical knowledge and other patients – call 803-545-6050 for more information.
 View our Current Clinical Trials

-Palmetto Health Stroke Center researchers are having an impact on national guidelines for treating stroke patients.
+Prisma Health Stroke Center researchers are having an impact on national guidelines for treating stroke patients.

-Selected as the only Southeastern site of 38 participating research centers in the National Institutes of Health-funded DEFUSE 3 clinical trial, Palmetto Health was part of a team of investigators that set a new guideline increasing the window of time for blood clots to be mechanically removed from vessels supplying the brain.
+Selected as the only Southeastern site of 38 participating research centers in the National Institutes of Health-funded DEFUSE 3 clinical trial, Prisma Health was part of a team of investigators that set a new guideline increasing the window of time for blood clots to be mechanically removed from vessels supplying the brain.
 Learn more »

 View the trial results in the New England Journal of Medicine »

 A phase 2, safety and efficacy study of ALZT-OP1A AS adjuvant treatment in subjects with post-ischemic stroke cognitive impairment (PSCI)

 A Global, Phase 2, Randomized, Double-Blind, Placebo-Controlled, Response-Adaptive Dose-Ranging Study of BMS-986177, an Oral Factor XIa Inhibitor, for the Prevention of New Ischemic Stroke or New Covert Brain Infarction in Patients Receiving Aspirin and Clopidogrel Following Acute Ischemic Stroke or Transient Ischemic Attack (TIA).

 Developing a regional integrated stroke system of care to improve the speed of cerebral reperfusion therapy.
 Establish best clinical practices and data management.

 This phase 3 clinical trial is looking at the effectiveness of MultiStem for the treatment of ischemic stroke as compared to placebo.
 MultiStem cell therapy for the treatment of ischemic stroke has the potential to target multiple reparative and anti-inflammatory processes after stroke onset.